restify/node-restify/docs/guides/6to7guide.md

 ### Disable DTrace probes by default

-DTrace probes comes with some performance impact that's fine for the sake of observability but you may not want to use it.
+DTrace probes comes with some performance impact that's fine for the sake of observability but you may not use it at all.

 ### Change in calling `next` multiple times